We don’t support this browser anymore.

 Our view

-Pfizer's banking on its ambitious research program and recent acquisitions to make a big impact on revenue by the end of the decade.
+Pfizer's banking on its ambitious research program to make a big impact on revenue by the end of the decade.
 However, we caution that there remain significant hurdles to success, including take up by patients and regulatory approvals.
 Pfizer's R&D hit rate is higher than most.
 Still, only about 1 in 5 make it from pre-clinical research all the way through to regulatory approval.
-And whilst Pfizer's program of product launches is broadly on track, there have been a few delays along the way.

-Another risk is legislative action on drug pricing, and the length of time developers retain exclusivity over certain treatments, which remain firmly under the microscope of US politicians.
-In particular, one of Pfizer's best sellers, the blood thinner Eliquis, is one of the first drugs to be subject to price negotiations with the US Department of Health following new legislation.
+Another risk is legislative action on drug pricing, which remains firmly under the microscope of US politicians.
+In particular, Pfizer's biggest revenue generator, the blood thinner Eliquis, is one of the first drugs to be subject to price negotiations with the US Department of Health following new legislation.

 Pfizer's got a strong record of commercialising blockbuster therapies.
-And at 11.9 times forward earnings, it's trading at the lower end of its peer group.
-But there's a sizeable chunk of revenue that needs to be filled as COVID-related sales dwindle, and investor sentiment's unlikely to improve until the path to profit growth becomes clearer.
+And at 11.8 times forward earnings, it's trading at the lower end of its peer group.
+But there's a sizeable chunk of revenue that needs to be filled as COVID-related sales dwindle and exclusivity on certain products disappears.
+There’s some solid progress being made but investor sentiment is likely to remain sensitive to hiccups along the way.

 Environmental, social and governance (ESG) risk